linuskar/TEK830-Digitalization-and-AI-in-practice-Group-6/README.md

 # TEK830 - Digitalization And AI in practice - Team 6
 This is our (Team 6) project and GitHub repository for Digitalization and AI in practice, TEK830, a course at Chalmers University.
 Our project has the theme "How might we use smart home data to reduce utility costs in Europe?".
 With this theme, we then decided to do a concept of what an update to the IKEA Home Smart app could look like.

-Some features that we decided to implement were an app tutorial, notifications and recommendations based on energy consumption.
+Features that we decided to implement were:
-* An app tutorial to guide introduce and guide users.
+* An app tutorial to introduce and guide users.
+* A direct link to help with setting up IKEA Home Smart.
-* Concepts of notifications that can pop up and can be viewed later in a history page.
+* Concepts of notifications that can pop up and can be viewed later in a notification history page.
-* The energy spending categories, which is already present in the IKEA app through the “Energy Insights” feature is the foundation for our concept of recommendations.
-The recommendations can be products from IKEA or energy saving tips, which depend on your top energy spending categories.
+* The energy spending categories, which are already present in the IKEA Home Smart app through the “Energy Insights” feature, is the foundation for our concept of recommendations.
+The recommendations can be products from IKEA or energy saving tips, which depends on your top energy spending categories.

 ## Structure
-This is a Java project that uses JavaFX and the H2 database engine.

 ### Tools
 This is a Java project that uses JavaFX and the H2 database engine.
-However note that we had plans to do a database but did not work with it further due to time constraints and deadlines.
-Instead we do mock data with java code.
-We have some tests that uses JUnit.
+However, note that we had plans to do a database but did not work with it further due to time constraints and deadlines.
+Instead, we created mock data with java code.
+We have some tests that use JUnit and TestFX.
 Maven is used as a tool for build automation.
-Note that there has been use of generative AI to speed up the development process.
+There has been use of generative AI to speed up the development process.
 Which are tools like ChatGPT and GitHub Copilot.
+For more information check out the website’s about page.

 ### Running the project
-Launching the project will open up a window for the app and lead you through the app tutorial.
+Launching the project will open up a window for the app and give a popup that can be closed.
+Then it will lead you through the app with a tutorial.
 To simulate notifications you can press the “P”, “O”, “I”, “U”, “Y” keybinds to make them pop up.
+Note that daily report notifications can only show up in the time which is set in the settings to closer simulated the actual situation.

 ### Assets not made by us
-### IKEA Home Smart App
+#### IKEA Home Smart App
-We copied parts of the IKEA Home Smart App UI and incorporate it into our prototype.
+We copied parts of the IKEA Home Smart App UI and tried to incorporate it into our prototype.

-### Product recommendations
+#### Product recommendations
 Product recommendations are based on IKEA products.
 Therefore links, data and images to products are from IKEA, https://www.ikea.com/se/en/.

 #### Images for tip recommendations